sbolongaita/HLI_Cause-Specific-EVAM/README.md

 **Script:** `2-1_frontier-definition.R`

-****Objective:**** Extract and compare two definitions of the frontier: the minimum and the 10th percentile of age-cause-specific mortality.
+****Objective:**** Extract three definitions of the frontier: the minimum, the 10th percentile, and the 20th percentile of age-cause-specific mortality

-This script takes the recoded GHE data for frontier-eligible countries, calculates age-cause-specific mortality rates, and the extracts the frontier using two definitions: the minimum and the 10th percentile.
-It selects the 10th percentile as the definition for use in the subsequent analysis and creates a `data/processed/frontier_info` folder, in which the 'frontier' is tracked throughout each subsequent step of its calculation (i.e., scripts with prefix `2-`).
+This script takes the recoded GHE data for frontier-eligible countries, calculates age-cause-specific mortality rates, and the extracts the frontier using three definitions: the minimum, the 10th percentile, and the 20th percentile.
+It creates a `data/processed/frontier_info` folder, in which  the 'frontier' is tracked throughout each subsequent step of its calculation (i.e., scripts with prefix 2-).

 ****Input:****